 array([0., 0., 0.])

-b) The pre-processing module also has different other classes like StandardScaler that are used in scaling the data that is converting the mean to be zero and standard deviation to be unit on training data which can be further used in test data as well.
-Such class can also be used in building pipelines also.
+b) The pre-processing module also has different other classes like StandardScaler that are used in scaling the data that is converting the mean to be zero and standard deviation to be united on training data which can be further used in test data as well.
+Such a class can also be used in building pipelines also.

 Y = np.array([[ 1., -1., 2.],